Behr Dayton Thermal Systems VOC Plume Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-The U.S. EPA has been working with the community on the first draft of a Community Involvement Plan, which helps improve and guide communication between the Agency and people who live and work near the site, including public officials.
-U.S. EPA experts have attended a number of neighborhood meetings.
+The U.S. EPA has recently finalized a new Community Involvement Plan, or CIP, which helps improve and guide communication between the Agency and people who live and work near the site, including public officials.
+Earlier this year, U.S. EPA experts attended a number of neighborhood meetings as part of the development of the CIP.
 They spoke to the McCook Neighborhood, Old North Dayton Business Owners Association and the BVOCAL community group.
-They also had an opportunity to speak with the growing Turkish community through a translator from the Kizer school.
+They also had an opportunity to speak with the growing Turkish community through a translator from the Kizer School.
 Open communications, building trust, listening to concerns and being visible in the community are priorities for U.S. EPA.

-U.S. EPA tried to make those responsible for the contamination handle the cleanup, but was unable to do so.
+U.S. EPA tried to make those responsible for the contamination handle the cleanup but was unable to do so.
 The Agency began its own investigation through a contractor in late 2009.
 Study of the site began in the summer of 2010 and continues today.
 U.S. EPA contractors investigated several facilities in September and November of 2010, trying to identify the source of the contamination.
 Technicians did extensive sampling and analysis of groundwater in late 2011, and again in the summer of 2012 and spring of 2014 – the most extensive testing so far.
 The Agency expects sampling to continue into the fall of this year to fill in any gaps in its understanding of the location and amount of pollution associated with the site.
-Cleanup work should begin in 2015.
+The site investigation will continue into 2015, and a complete cleanup decision should be made in early to mid-2016.

 - EPA begins long-term study at Dayton Superfund site; meeting Oct.
 8, 6:30 p.m. - October 2, 2008